 Description: The City of Carbondale was awarded a $13.9 million grant from the U.S. Department of Transportation's Better Utilizing Investment to Leverage Development (BUILD) program for the Southern Illinois Multimodal Station (SIMMS) project, a new transportation center in downtown Carbondale.
 The grant will be utilized for the design and construction of the new multimodal transportation center, as well as the demolition of the existing Amtrak station.

-Anticipated Construction Start Date: April 2022
+Anticipated Construction Start Date: Fall 2022

-Anticipated Construction Completion Date: April 2024
+Anticipated Construction Completion Date: Spring2024

 Location: Downtown Carbondale on the east side of South Illinois Avenue